erickt420/FFXCutsceneRemover/README.md

 # FFXCutsceneRemover
-Cutscene skipping program for the Windows version of Final Fantasy X HD Remaster.
+Cutscene skipping program for the Windows Steam version of Final Fantasy X HD Remaster.
-If you encounter any bugs or have any questions, please open an issue on GitHub or contact us in the cutscene-remover channel of the [FFX Speedrun Discord](https://discord.gg/X3qXHWG).
+If you encounter any bugs or have any questions, please open an issue on GitHub or contact us on the [FFX Speedrun Discord](https://discord.gg/X3qXHWG).

 ### Important

-* This mod is designed and tested to be used solely for Any% Speedruns.
-Using this mod for other speedrun categories or normal playthroughs is not currently supported and you will likely encounter game-breaking bugs.
+* This mod is designed and tested to be used for speedruns only.
+Using this mod for normal playthroughs is not supported, and the unexpected behaviour may cause game-breaking bugs.
+If you use this mod for normal playthroughs, it is strongly recommended to manually save regularly and not rely on auto-saves.

-* Using the speedup booster (F1) with this mod is not supported, and is highly likely to cause crashes when the cutscene skips occur.
+* This mod currently only works on Windows using the Steam release of FFX.

 ### Usage:

-1. Download the latest release (x64 or x86) from the [releases page here](https://github.com/erickt420/FFXCutsceneRemover/releases).
+1. Download the latest release from the [releases page here](https://github.com/erickt420/FFXCutsceneRemover/releases).

-2. Extract and launch FFXCutsceneRemove.exe.
+2. Launch FFXCutsceneRemove.exe.

 3. Launch Final Fantasy X.